Digital product development guide

 Technological flexibility

-When we create new abstractions, we don’t do it because we are, for example,“unsatisfied with the way things are inDjango”.
-Rather, it needs to be justified by the use case and solve a problem at hand that would be harder in other ways.
-Sticking close to our tools is worth biting the bullet a bit.
+When we create new abstractions, it’s not because we’re, for example, “unsatisfied with the way things are in Django.”
+Rather, such decisions must be justified by the use case and solve a real problem that would be more difficult to address otherwise.
+Sticking close to our tools is worth biting the bullet for at times.

 Competence development and research

-Technical & architecture design
+Technical and architectural design

 Creating the environment

-As we have done hundreds of projects, we have reference projects available for most needs.
-We recognise this is not the case for everybody.
+Having completed hundreds of projects, we now have reference projects available for most needs.
+We recognise that this is not the case for everyone.
+This remains a topic of ongoing investigation for us – we’re always interested in hearing about better alternatives.

 Task management